Working in a diverse environment

 Official secretary: Namrata de Leeuw, Department of Management Support.

-The Humities Diversity & Inclusiveness Sounding Board group is a permanent advisory committee of the Faculty Board, which can give advice on request and on its own initiative.
+The Humities Diversity & Inclusiveness Sounding Board group is set up by the Faculty Board and can give advice on request and on its own initiative.
 If you wish to inform the committee of certain issues, please contact the secretary.